Density of Stable Interval Translation Maps: Introduction

 Note that each $X_n$ is a union of finitely many intervals and that $X$ is therefore non-empty.
 An interval translation mapping is said to be of \textit{finite type} if $X_{n+1}=X_n$ for some $n$ and of \textit{infinite type} when $X_{n+1} \subsetneq X_n$ for all $n$.

-It is easy to see that for $r=2$ all $\ITM$'s are of finite type and $X$ is a single interval on which the induced map is a rotation.
+It is easy to see that for $r=2$ all $\ITM$s are of finite type and $X$ is a single interval on which the induced map is a rotation.
 In general, it is known that $\overline{X}$ is equal to the union of two sets $A_1$ and $A_2$ (one of which can be empty) so that $A_1$ is a union of a finite number of intervals and $A_2$ is a topological Cantor set (see Lemma \ref{lem:x-structure}).
 It was shown in \cite{MR1796167} that $T$ is of finite type if and only if $X$ is a finite union of intervals, and that if $T$ is of infinite type and topologically transitive then $\overline{X}$ is a Cantor set.
 In Lemma \ref{lem:nonwandering} we will show that $\overline{X}$ is equal to the non-wandering set of $T$.

 The first explicit example of an infinite type $\ITM$ was given in \cite{MR1356616}.
-In \cite{MR2013352}, a special two-parameter family of maps with a renormalisation operator was considered for $r=3$.
-This operator is very similar to the one obtained by Rauzy induction for $\IET$'s.
-It was shown in \cite{MR2013352} that within this space, infinite type $\ITM$'s are those that under successive iterations of this renormalisation operator never enter a particular open subset of the parameter space.
+In \cite{MR2013352} for $r=3$ Bruin and Troubetzkoy introduced a special two-parameter family of maps with a renormalisation operator acting on it; we call this family the Bruin--Troubetzkoy family.
+It was shown that within this family, infinite type $\ITM$s are those that under successive iterations of this renormalisation operator never enter a particular open subset of the parameter space.
 Moreover, it was shown that the set of infinite type maps has Lebesgue measure zero in parameter space.
-This result was generalised to the full parameter space $\ITM(3)$ in \cite{MR3124735}, also through renormalisation methods.
-Unfortunately, for larger numbers of intervals, it is far from clear how to find a suitable renormalisation operator, except in some special cases (\cite{MR2013352}, \cite{MR2308208}, \cite{MR3124735}).
 Figures \ref{fig:bt-fin} and \ref{fig:bt-inf} show the parameter space of the special family from \cite{MR2013352}: the right figure (taken from \cite{MR2013352}) shows the set of infinite type maps, while each open triangle in the left figure\footnote{The picture by Bj\"orn Winckler.} corresponds to a region of equivalent maps, in the sense defined in Subsection \ref{subsec:bt-family}, that are all of finite type.
 These regions are dynamically related through renormalisation, see \cite{MR2013352} for details.